sagemath/trac_to_gh/Issue 5753.md

 # Issue 5753: [with patch and package, needs review] update to pynac 0.1.4

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5753

 Original creator: burcin